inmaugarc/DataEngineer/p6/README.md

 ## Data Pipeline<a name="pipeline"></a>

+I include the general ETL that describe the process

+## DAGs<a name="dags"></a>

-I include some Airflow screenshots that shows the steps:
+I show some Airflow screenshots that shows the steps:

 ## Scenarios <a name="scenarios"></a>